Ashleydai2003/Cove/Backend/API.md

 Returns:
 * message: String

+### `/delete-cove`

+Deletes a cove and all its associated data.
+Only the cove creator can delete the cove.

+**Data Cleanup:**
+* Cove members
+* Events in the cove
+* Event RSVPs for events in the cove
+* Event images for events in the cove
+* Posts in the cove
+* Post likes for posts in the cove
+* Cove cover photo
+* Invites to the cove

+Takes Data Parameters:
+* coveId: String (required) - ID of the cove to delete

+Returns:
+* message: String

 ### `/update-event-rsvp`

 Updates a user's RSVP status for an event.
 User must be a member of the event's cove.